Take action

 Call Mayor Parker at (215) 686-2181

 Sample script: "Thank you Mayor Parker for standing up for immigrant communities by preserving Executive Order 5-16 and being ready to fight for it in court.
-The people of Philadelphia have your back.
-And that's why now is the time to meet with immigrant rights leaders who are ready to fight you.
-Please meet with the Pennsylvania Immigration Coalition."
+The people of Philadelphia have your back, we want to make sure our city stays firm in not collaborating with ICE."

 Montgomery County

-PIC members and community leaders in MontCo are calling on the County Commissioners to pass a Welcoming County policy.
-A Welcoming County policy ensures government employees are not communicating, data sharing or collaborating with ICE if there is no warrant signed by a federal judge.
+PIC members and community leaders in MontCo are calling on the County Commissioners to pass a Welcoming County resolution.
+Recent announced changes to internal policies are a step in the right direction, but a Welcoming County resolution ensures those policy changes are comprehensive, long-lasting and enforceable.
+Because at the end of the day, Montgomery County employees should not be communicating, data sharing or collaborating with ICE if there is no warrant signed by a federal judge!